testcontainers/testcontainers-java/docs/features/jib.md

 [Jib](https://github.com/GoogleContainerTools/jib/tree/master/jib-core) is a library for building Docker images.

-In order to use it along with Testcontainers, a DockerClient is needed.
+In order to use it along with Testcontainers, a `JibDockerClient` is needed.

 <!--codeinclude-->
 [DockerClient](../../core/src/test/java/org/testcontainers/containers/JibTest.java) inside_block:dockerClientInstance